-i.
-Defaulting Clearing Member Resources

-- Defaulting Clearing Member Margin Deposit.
-The first line of financial protection is the Margin Deposit posted by the defaulting Clearing Member as part of the Corporation's routine collateralization process; and - Defaulting Clearing Member's Contribution to the Clearing Fund.
+- i.
+Defaulting Clearing Member Resources - Defaulting Clearing Member Margin Deposit.
+The first line of financial protection is the Margin Deposit posted by the defaulting Clearing Member as part of the Corporation's routine collateralization process, and - Defaulting Clearing Member's Contribution to the Clearing Fund.
 As specified by the Rules, each Clearing Member must post an additional contribution to the Clearing Fund.
-Once the Corporation has exhausted the defaulting Clearing Member's Margin Deposit, it will next use these resources in its loss absorption effort.
+Once the Corporation has exhausted the defaulting Clearing Member's Margin Deposit, it will next applyuse these resources to the in its loss mitigationabsorption effort.

-If after applying these resources of the defaulting Clearing Member, a shortfall still remains, the Corporation would, as indicated below, use the resources of the Corporation to cover the losses.
+If after applying these resources of the defaulting Clearing Member, a shortfall still remains, the Corporation would, as indicated below, use the Resources resources of the Corporation and common resources of the system to cover the loss losses.

-ii.
-Resources of the Corporation (Default Risk Capital - DRC)

-• CDCC has capital reserves set aside specifically for the purpose of absorbing Default Related Losses, which is currently of \$5 million.
+- ii.
+Resources of the Corporation and the System(Default Risk Capital DRC) - Corporation Capital Resources.
+The Corporation would first look to its own capital, but only to itsCDCC has capital reserves set aside specifically for thisthe purpose\of absorbing Default Related Losses, which areis currently a maximum of \$5 million.
 This capital therein referred to as it "Default Risk Capital".